 You should never take college rankings as absolute truth — not even the very official-seeming US News ones.
 Instead, use these kinds of lists as a jumping-off place for your own exploration of colleges.
 Pay attention not to just what the rankings are but to how the rankings are determined.

 To help with that, I'll explain how I came up with this highly unscientific list of great creative writing colleges.
 I started by narrowing my search down to schools that offered a specific creative writing major.
 (If you don't see a school you were expecting, it's likely because they only have a minor.)
-Then, in ranking the schools, I took five major criteria into consideration:
+Then, in ranking the schools, I considered five major criteria:

 - MFA Ranking — If a school has a great graduate creative writing program, it means you'll be taught by those same professors and the excellent graduate students they attract.
 Schools with strong MFA programs are also more likely to have strong alumni networks and internship opportunities.
 However, many schools with great undergrad programs don't offer MFAs, in which case I simply focused on the other four options.